sproat17/p1/README.md

     - The less commonly used buttons are laid out clearly at the bottom of the screen
     - After a button is pressed a red light is displayed around the chosen button
     - There is a small LCD screen that displays the current floor
-    - Due to the “L” buttons this elevator format will only work in a hotel or building with previous knowledge of a lobby
+    - Due to the “L” button this elevator format will only work in a hotel or building with a previous knowledge of a lobby

 ### Defense of Control Interface
     - A small amount of area between the commonly used buttons and less commonly used buttons